https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/README.md

 ```
 Notice that two commands were chained together using the `&&` operator.
 After you installed the libraries specified within `requirements.txt` you don't have more use for that file so it is a good idea to delete it so the image includes only the necessary files for your server to run.

 This can be done using two `RUN` instructions, however, it is a good practice to chain together commands in this manner since Docker creates a new layer every time it encounters a `RUN`, `COPY` or `ADD` instruction.
 This will result in a bigger image size.
-If you are interest in best practices for writing Dockerfiles be sure to check out this [resource](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
+If you are interested in best practices for writing Dockerfiles be sure to check out this [resource](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

 ### Exposing the port